im-andyng/who-is-van-gogh/README.md

 All three datasets are split into training and testing at 80/20 ratio.

 ## Augumentation
+I apply only one method of augumentation which is Random Resize Crop

 ## Normalization
+[0.5, 0.5, 0.5] is used for both mean and std

 # The model
 ## Self-built neural network